 To delete a Raid Set, click on the Delete Raid Set link.
-A "Select The RAID SET To Delete" screen is displayed showing all Raid Sets existing in the current subsystem.
+A "Select The Raid Set To Delete" screen is displayed showing all Raid Sets existing in the subsystem.
 Check the Raid Set number you want to delete in the Select column.

-Tick on the Confirm The Operation option and click on the Submit button to process with deletion.
+Tick on the Confirm The Operation option and click on the Submit button to confirm the deletion process.